kennethreitz/bake/README.md

 - Except, you can write real `bash` code!
 - Environment variables are explicitly passed or whitelisted (allowed), not inherited from the parent shell.
 - Unlike `Makefile`, either tabs or 4 spaces can be used.
 - Tasks can be run safely and reliably.
-Rest assured that scripts are executed from the project root (e.g. location of the `Bakefile`).
+Rest assured that scripts are executed from the project root directory.
 - There are many other benefits to this design, that have yet to be expressed in this document.

 ------------------